raushanmle/projects/README.md

 <hr>

 ```
- “ Believe in your self.
+ “ Believe in yourself.
 This is the wheel of time and it'll change because change is permanent.”
                                                         ― An optimistic Coder
 ```